 1. Track press about your company

-It’s important to be aware of a concept called the awareness threshold that we’ve mentioned before.
+It’s important to be aware of a concept called the awareness threshold.
 The awareness threshold is a minimum amount of media coverage, so if your company is below the threshold, it won’t get sufficient media attention to broadcast your reputation recovery efforts.

 In addition, pay attention to the percentages of positive, neutral, and negative coverage.
-A positive reputation usually looks like this:
+A relatively positive reputation often breaks down like this:

 It is essential to stay organized from the beginning.
-As you're doing your research, creating a spreadsheet to record media coverage and SOV.
-At any rate, you need some way of keeping track of how your business is represented and serves as a good reference point as you continue down the road to rebuild your corporate reputation.
+As you're doing your research, creating a spreadsheet to record media coverage and SOV is a good idea.
+This will track how your business is represented and serves as a good reference point as you continue down the road to rebuild your corporate reputation.
 Once you have an idea of your current status in the public eye, you can make plans to improve it.

 After an incident of any sort, what your customers think of you is just as important as how the press is treating you.
 Keeping your finger on the pulse of your customer base will help you get a sense of how many of your customers have stayed and how many have left, which of course affects overall revenue.

 Often, a good first place to check is your customer support inbox.
 If you’ve received an influx of messages from disgruntled customers (or ex-customers), that’s a red flag.
 If this happens, have your support team go through the comments and save them in a document or spreadsheet.
 Organize them by common traits and rank them.
 Make sure to actually respond to your customers too.
 In the midst of a fiasco, the last thing you want to do is dodge customer concerns.
 Remember that communication is key here.

-Next, check the comment sections of any big news release.
+Next, check the comment section of news articles published online.
 If a post from the press has gotten significant traction, people will often be commenting on it.
-Your social media pages are also good places to look for any comments, negative or otherwise, and make sure you check to see if anyone has direct messaged your company on any platform.
-(Sometimes folks choose to send more unrelenting feedback through private channels.)
+Your social media pages are also good places to look for comments, positive and negative, and don't forget to check to see if anyone has direct messaged your company on any platform.
+(Sometimes folks choose to send more unrelenting feedback through private channels).

-Depending on the magnitude of the situation, you may want to connect with your investors and stakeholders, apologize for what happened, and let them know what you’re doing to resolve issues.
-If you’ve lost anyone along the way, reach out to them and acknowledge your wrongdoing in a formal apology.
+Depending on the magnitude of the situation, you may want to connect with your investors and stakeholders.
+Apologize for what happened, and let them know what you’re doing to resolve issues.
+If you’ve lost anyone along the way, reach out to them and acknowledge wrongdoing in a formal apology.

 In connection with this, if there’s any information that your company feels would be important to investors and stakeholders, consider filing a Form 8-K. These are only needed when a “material breach” occurs, and in most cases it won’t be necessary.
 Still, it’s a good idea to do some research and see if a Form 8-K could benefit you.

-After you’ve analyzed the landscape of damage and apologized for your misstep, start the restoration process by focusing on all communication channels you own.
+After you’ve analyzed the landscape of damage and apologized for your misstep, start the restoration process by focusing on all communication channels you own (and control).
 This includes your website, social media pages, and other Internet properties.
 Your full control over these channels will come in handy.

 Create a recovery roadmap

 Let me give you a hypothetical example that you can relate to.
 For this example, I’ll call our fictitious business Joe’s Coffee.
 Let’s say Joe’s is a nationwide chain and it recently fell victim to a data breach.
-As I’ve said in this article, Joe’s should begin by assessing the extent of the damage.
+Using this article as a guide, Joe’s should begin by assessing the extent of the damage.
 First, Joe’s would need to take a look at the actual event itself.
 How much personal data was accessed?
 How safe is it at the moment?
 Next, what is the media saying?
 Are they inflating data or sensationalizing crucial info?
 Is the press taking a positive, neutral or negative approach to covering the breach?

-Joe’s should then see what its customers are saying and reach out to investors and stakeholders as well.
+Joe’s should then see what its customers are saying and reach out to investors and stakeholders.
 Finally, Joe’s should publish apologies across all Internet channels and platforms and then get to work on fortifying their security systems and making sure no customers are at risk.

 The surest path to recovery is to deal directly with the negative content that has led to the corporate reputation blowup in the first place.
 In fact, rebuilding a damaged corporation is largely a matter of replacing negative content with positive content.
 There is no better way to do that than to do a good job and let the public do it for you.
 But sometimes you need the help of reputation specialists who work behind the scenes to change the visibility of negative content.